kyleaedwards/gossip-glomers/README.md

 The first two parts ([3a](https://fly.io/dist-sys/3a/) and [3b](https://fly.io/dist-sys/3b/)) of this challenge establish a network of broadcast nodes by implementing a crude gossip protocol.
 Each node informs its neighbors of new incoming message IDs.
 If a node receives word of a message it's already received, it ignores it.

-> Gossiping is a common way to propagate information across a cluster when you don't need strong consistency guarantees.
+> **Note**: Gossiping is a common way to propagate information across a cluster when you don't need strong consistency guarantees.

 The third part of this challenge involves making this system tolerant to network partitions by gracefully handling timeouts and failed broadcasts.
 My gut instinct is to switch from `Send`ing a broadcast to neighbors to using an RPC instead with a timeout context.
 On failure or timeout, we should queue up an action to retry this after a slight delay with some pseudo-random jitter to prevent piling up outgoing requests.